zakaria1193/gdb2dict/README.md

-# GDB.value to primitive python datatype Converter
+# GDB.value to python dict converter

 This tool extends GDB python scripting capabilities.

-gdb (GNU Debugger) use a specific format to print structures and unions, this format is not easy to parse, so this tool converts the output of gdb to python objects (dict, list, etc...).
+gdb (GNU Debugger) use a specific format to print C/C++ programs data, this format is not easy to parse, so this tool converts the output of gdb to python dictionaries.

-So, It can also be used to serialize C data structures to JSON objects, or to any other format.
+So it can also be used to serialize C data structures to JSON objects, or to any other format.

 Example of conversion:

-If you have a structure like this:
+If you have a structure like this in you C code:

 ```c
 struct Shape {